 \paragraph{Instance Reduction.} \cite{yan2024edge} showed that, any instance $A$ can be efficiently transformed into another instance $B$ such that the optimal fractional matching (under Jaillet-Lu LP) of $B$ satisfies the following conditions: \begin{itemize} \item Each offline vertex is fully matched.
-In other words, $x_j=1$ for each offline vertex $j$. \item There are only two classes of online vertex types: \begin{itemize} \item A \emph{first-class} online vertex type $i$ only has one offline neighbor $j$, where $x_{ij}=x_i=\lambda_i$. \item A \emph{second-class} online vertex type $i$ has exactly two offline neighbors $j_1$ and $j_2$, where $x_{ij_1}=x_{ij_2}=\lambda_i/2$ and $x_i=\lambda_i$. \end{itemize} \end{itemize} In addition, for any online algorithm which works for $B$, using the transformation as a preprocessing step, it works for $A$ with the same competitive ratio.
-So, without loss of generality, in this paper we restrict the instance to satisfy the above conditions.
+In other words, $x_j=1$ for each offline vertex $j$. \item There are only two classes of online vertex types: \begin{itemize} \item A \emph{first-class} online vertex type $i$ only has one offline neighbor $j$, where $x_{ij}=x_i=\lambda_i$. \item A \emph{second-class} online vertex type $i$ has exactly two offline neighbors $j_1$ and $j_2$, where $x_{ij_1}=x_{ij_2}=\lambda_i/2$ and $x_i=\lambda_i$. \end{itemize} \end{itemize} In addition, for any online algorithm that works for $B$, using the transformation as a preprocessing step, it also works for $A$ with the same competitive ratio.

+The transformation works roughly as follows.
+We first add dummy vertices so that $x_i=\lambda_i$ for all $i\in I$ and $x_j=1$ for all $j\in J$.
+Then we ``split'' each online vertex type into first-class and second-class types in a way that minimizes the arrival rates of first-class types, which will preserve \cref{eqn:yj}.
+For more details, we refer the reader to \cite{yan2024edge} Section 3.

-If an edge is incident to a first-class (resp. second-class) online vertex type, we call it a first-class (resp. second-class) edge.
+Without loss of generality, in this paper we restrict the instance to satisfy the above conditions.
+If an edge is incident to a first-class (resp. second-class) online vertex type, we call it a \emph{first-class} (resp. \emph{second-class}) edge.
 For each offline vertex $j$, let $y_j$ denote the fraction that $j$ is matched to first-class vertices, i.e.